Asplund-Samuelsson/furee/README.md

 An already evotuned model for FBPase is provided (`data/parameters/iter_final/`), so if you wish you may skip the first three steps and go directly to [Fitting a top model](#topmodel).

-### 1. Obtain target sequences
+### 1. Obtain query sequences

-The evotuning training data are UniProt sequences extracted through iterative JackHMMer searches against a small, but diverse, set of target sequences related to the protein to be evolved _in silico_.
-When preparing the training data in the next step, the input is a FASTA file with such target sequences.
+The evotuning training data are UniProt sequences extracted through iterative JackHMMer searches against a small, but diverse, set of query sequences related to the protein to be evolved _in silico_.
+When preparing the training data in the next step, the input is a FASTA file with such query sequences.

-FUREE offers a programmatic approach to obtaining target sequence suggestions in the form of UniProt sequences representing KEGG orthologs (KOs).
+FUREE offers a programmatic approach to obtaining query sequence suggestions in the form of UniProt sequences representing KEGG orthologs (KOs).
 The program takes a comma-separated list of KOs (option `-k`) and/or a file with one KO per line (option `-i`) and saves the corresponding UniProt sequences to a FASTA file:

 ```
 source/uniprot_sequences_from_KO.sh \